Lingyin Temple: Architecture

-Hall of the Four Heavenly Kings
+Tianwang Dian

-The formal entrance of the temple is the Hall of the Four Heavenly Kings.
+The formal entrance of the temple is the Tianwang Dian, or Hall of the Four Heavenly Kings.
 This hall is a double-eaved building.
 The front of the building carries a plaque (Yúnlín Chán Sì (Chan temple of the Clouds and Forests, 雲林禪寺)), written by the Kangxi Emperor.
-The principal statue in this hall is that of the Maitreya Buddha in his manifestation as Budai, or the Laughing Buddha.
-At the back, facing up the hill, is the Skanda Buddha, or Weituo as he is known in Chinese.
+The principal statue in this hall is that of the Buddha of the future, Mi Le, in his manifestation as Budai, or the Laughing Buddha.
+At the back, facing up the hill, is the dharmapala Weituo.
 This statue dates from the Southern Song Dynasty.
 Being 800 years old this is the oldest and most important statue in the temple.
 Arranged along the left and right are the Four Heavenly Kings.
 The ceiling is ornately painted and decorated with phoenixes and dragons.

 The statues of Four Heavenly Kings are imposing.
 Visitors to the temple are often impressed by the size and majesty of the entrance hall and its statues of the heavenly kings.
-Indeed, the hall of the Heavenly Kings at the Lingyin Temple is as large or larger than the main hall at many temples, reflecting its status as the center of Buddhism in south-eastern China.
+Indeed, the Tianwang Dian at Lingyin Temple is as large or larger than the main hall at many temples, reflecting its status as the center of Buddhism in Southern China.

-The Hall of the Heavenly Kings is the formal entrance to the temple.
+The Tianwang Dian is the formal entrance to the temple.
 However, this entry has been closed in recent years, with visitors funneled instead through side doors, where separate ticket offices are set up for admission to the temple.

 Mahavira Hall

 The second and principal hall is the Mahavira Hall (also referred to as the Grand Hall of the Great Sage).
 It is separated from the Hall of the Heavenly Kings by a large courtyard, featuring a raised lawn bordered with trees.
-To the left of the courtyard stands the Hall of the Five Hundred Arhats.
-The Mahavira Hall stands at 33.6 metres tall and has a roof that is triple-eaved.
+To the left of the courtyard stands the Luohan Tang, or Hall of the Five Hundred Arhats.
+The Mahavira Hall stands at 33.6 meters tall and has a roof that is triple-eaved.
 The interior of the hall reaches about 30 meters, with a gold-painted ceiling featuring bas-relief images of traditional Buddhist symbols.

-The main statue enshrined within this hall is one of Sakyamuni, the historical Buddha, with his right hand forming the vitarka mudrā.
+The main statue enshrined within this hall is one of Shijiamouni, the historical Buddha, with his right hand forming the vitarka mudrā.
 The present statue was carved in 1956 from camphor wood in Tang dynasty style and coated with 60 taels of gold.
 At 24.6 meters high (including the throne on which the statue sits), it is the largest wooden Buddhist statue in China.
 Arranged along each side of the hall are statues of the Twenty-Four protective deities of Chinese Buddhism, their hands carrying various Buddhist instruments of salvation as well as weapons.
-Statues of the Eighteen arhats and other prominent Buddhist figures, such as the Bodhisattva Cundi, line the walls of the hall as well.
+Statues of the Eighteen arhats and other prominent Buddhist figures, such as the Bodhisattva Zhunti, line the walls of the hall as well.

 Behind the hall are twelve statues of various different bodhisattvas lining each wall, with six of each side.
-The statues include those of Manjusri, Samantabhadra, Maitreya and Vajragarbha.
+The statues include those of Wenshu (Manjusri), Puxian (Samantabhadra), Mi Le (Maitreya) and Jingangzang (Vajragarbha).